Vesak: In Myanmar (Burma)

 In Myanmar (Burma), Vesak is known as the Full Moon Day of Kason (ကဆုန်လပြည့် ဗုဒ္ဓနေ့), which is the second month in the traditional Burmese calendar.
 The date is a public gazetted holiday.
 Buddhist devotees typically celebrate by offering alms to Buddhist monks, adhering to a more stringent set of Buddhist precepts, practicing meditation, and freeing fish and birds from captivity.

 Throughout the country, the date is also marked by a traditional festival called the Nyaungye-thun or "Bodhi tree water pouring festival" (ညောင်ရေသွန်းပွဲ), whereby devotees visit pagodas or monasteries (kyaung) to pour scented water to sacred Bodhi Trees using clay pots, to ensure the trees, which hold great significance in Buddhism, do not die during the peak of summer.

 This tradition dates back to the pre-colonial era and continues to take place at major pagodas such as the Shwekyetyet and Shwekyetkya Pagodas in the former royal capital of Amarapura.
 A Konbaung era court poet, Letwe Thondara composed a complete set of yadu poems describing this festival in Meza Hill, near Katha, where he had been exiled by King Hsinbyushin.

 In the Philippines

-In the Philippines, the date of Vesak (known as Kaarawan ni Buddha, Araw ni Buddha or Adlaw sa Buddha) follows the Chinese lunar calendar.
+In the Philippines, the date of Vesak (known as Araw ni Bisyak, Kaarawan ni Buddha, Araw ni Buddha or Adlaw sa Buddha) follows the Chinese lunar calendar.
 Like China and Japan, Filipinos also bathe statues on this day.

 In Singapore

 In Singapore, Vesak Day was made a public holiday in 1955 after many public petitions, replacing Whit Monday.
-In the early decades of the 20th century, Vesak Day was associated with the Ceylonese community which then celebrated it along with their National Day in a two-day event.
+In the early decades of the 20th century, Vesak Day was associated with the Ceylonese community, which then celebrated it along with their National Day in a two-day event.
 After World War II, there was a movement to make Vesak Day a public holiday, with the Singapore Buddhist Association leading the petitions.